-- 1. Create an artistic display of dried flowers, including an explanation of how each was dried. - 2.
+- Exhibit one of the following options: - 1.
+Display a mixed planter that may include herbs with foliage plants and/or flowering plants.
+The planter should include three or more kinds of plants.
+The container exhibit space must not exceed 18"x18". - 2.
+Create an artistic display of dried flowers and/or herbs explaining how each was dried; OR - 3.
 Create a photo collage or collection of pictures of plants from your theme garden.
 Label your plants by name and explain how the plants were chosen to fit the theme.